 Here comes the review of Omission beer.
 All the juicy stuff (OMG IT HAS GLUTEN IN IT, DOESN’T IT??!?!) is after my review of the product, so read on for all the good stuff!

 So Omission has a gluten-free beer.
-Well, until you read all of the stuff below, just know that it’s called “gluten-free” but it is made from barely (low-protein barley), and has a finished ppm below the FDA’s required 20ppm (parts per million).
+Well, until you read all of the stuff below, just know that it’s called “gluten-free” but it is made from barely (low-protein barley), and has a finished ppm below the FDA’s required 20ppm (parts per million) according to Omission themselves.
 It been deglutenized (is that a word, if not, I’m using it anyways).
 Let’s just look at it from a sheer product review standpoint for the new few paragraphs.
 Because it is made from barley, it tastes like a non-gluten-free beer.
 In fact, it tastes very gluten-full.
 It tastes…good.
 Even though it’s not available in Arizona, I managed to snaggle some from a local bar that had it shipped in from a distributor for an event.

 They offer two varieties, Lager and Pale Ale.